 The gender and sexuality studies minor started (as gender studies) in 1992 and is the oldest interdisciplinary minor at Loyola.
-The minor is designed to help women and men students bring academic rigor and depth to their academic interests, and to help them identify connections between their experiences and the experiences of others throughout history and across racial/ethnic, economic, and cultural contexts.
+The minor is designed to help students of all genders and sexualities bring academic rigor and depth to their academic interests, and to help them identify connections between their experiences and the experiences of others throughout history and across racial/ethnic, economic, and cultural contexts.

 Students can take courses in multiple disciplines to build a minor that fits with their major and complements their interests and strengths.
 Course topics include Latin American writers, Psychology of Gender, Sociology of Race, Class, and Gender, Masculinities, Gender, Human Rights and Conflict,Women and Gender in the Arab World, among others.
 Many are diversity courses and some fulfill the core.
 Gender and sexuality courses are available in many study abroad locations.

 Why pursue a Gender and Sexuality Studies Minor?

 Gender and sexuality studies is helpful to careers and graduate work in law, writing and communications, public policy, non-profit organizations, education, government and service-oriented professions.
 It also complements and deepens the student’s academic major by adding a crucial dimension of the human experience, and attention to diversity and social justice.

 Anastasia Canell, Psychology Major and Gender and Sexuality Studies Minor, '17, reported: